-- (1) An essay (minimum four pages) based on the writings of the medieval mystics that consider these question(s): What was the world-view that inspired the mystics' vision of life?
+(1) An essay (minimum four pages) based on the writings of the medieval mystics that consider these question(s): What was the world-view that inspired the mystics' vision of life?
 Does this view make any sense to modern individuals today?
 How do your author(s) approach the meaning of God, faith, and the relation of their faith to daily life?
-If it is helpful, follow a theme that interested you in the first and/or second paper. - (2) An essay (minimum four pages) on the Eight Sermons at Wittenberg by Martin Luther.
+If it is helpful, follow a theme that interested you in the first and/or second paper.

+(2) An essay (minimum four pages) on the Eight Sermons at Wittenberg by Martin Luther.
 Select a theme that is of interest to you.
 Perhaps compare and contrast Luther's idea of God with that of the medieval mystics.
 How are Luther's ideas still relevant to the Christian churches today?
 In your opinion, would he be more "Protestant" or "Catholic" today?
 Compare Luther to Tillich's ideas of "Protestant principle" and "Catholic substance," found in his understanding of symbols.

 Sources: Primary: Selections from the mystical writings of Hildegard, Eckhart, and Ruusbroec.
 Primary: Martin Luther.
-Eight Sermons at Wittenberg (1522) (in e-packet).

-Secondary: Weaver, chapter 4, 5.

-Secondary: Parrella, chapter 4 and 5 (in e-packet).
+Eight Sermons at Wittenberg (1522).
+Feldmeier, chapter 4, 5.
+Parrella, chapter 4 and 5.

-Paper due: Tuesday, 9th week.
+Paper due: Thursday, 8th week.